Skulk2Fade/WebTaskTracker/README.md

 your session from client-side access and CSRF attacks.
 Additional HTTP security headers like HSTS and XSS protection are set using the `helmet` middleware.
+A Content Security Policy further restricts resource loading to this server and cdn.jsdelivr.net.

 ## Usage